 A chasm often lies between what is taught in the classroom and what students need to be successful.
 Mentorship provides a vehicle for raising greater expectations by students and gauging whether a student is prepared to be successful in post-graduate academic endeavors or in the world of work.
 Unfortunately, mentorship remains a hidden pedagogy in undergraduate and graduate education, and beyond.
 This project aims to study the characteristics of mentoring programs that benefit historically underrepresented minorities in STEM and increase their retention and continuation in STEM fields.
 The program will study the impact of a digital mentorship program, enabling mentees to gain professional development skills and garner career advice during COVID-19 given social distancing requirements and across geographic barriers.

 Through this competitive seed funding program, CITRIS and the Banatao Institute have catalyzed promising new technology projects.
-Since 2007, CITRIS Core Seed Funding has supported 168 projects and over 380 researchers from all CITRIS campuses, resulting in extramural funding up to seven times the initial investment within four years of completion.
+Since 2008, CITRIS Core Seed Funding has supported 168 projects and over 380 researchers from all CITRIS campuses, resulting in extramural funding up to four times the initial investment within four years of completion.

 The Center for Information Technology Research in the Interest of Society (CITRIS) and the Banatao Institute drive interdisciplinary innovation for social good with faculty researchers and students from four University of California campuses – Berkeley, Davis, Merced, and Santa Cruz – along with public and private partners.